-Computer technicians may have the occasion to see images of children that appear to depict a child being exploited and/or abused.
-If you are a computer technician in South Carolina and at least 18 years old, you are a mandated reporter and are required by law to report suspected child abuse or neglect under S.C.
+Film processors may have the occasion to see images of children that appear to depict a child being exploited and/or abused.
+If you are a film processor in South Carolina and at least 18 years old, you are a mandated reporter and are required by law to report suspected child abuse or neglect under S.C.
 Code Ann. § 63-7-310.